nwg-piotr/azote/README.md

 See https://specifications.freedesktop.org/desktop-entry-spec/0.9.5/ar01s07.html

-### No colors preview in the 'Create palette' window (buttons stay gray)

-Spotted on i3 with the `exec --no-startup-id xfsettingsd` command in config.
-This prevent i3 from loading some gtk3 settings.
-Comment out or remove the line.

 ### X11 / feh notice

 The background color picker won't be available.
 You'll also be unable to select different modes